 - dry pasta of your choice, (rigatoni, penne, spaghetti, and linguine are all great choices)

-- grated Parmesan cheese,, for topping
+- grated Parmesan cheese, for topping

 Instructions

-- Add the cooked and drained meat to the Dutch oven with the vegetable mixture.
-Season mixture with the remaining 1 teaspoon of salt, a generous amount of black pepper, thyme, oregano, and nutmeg.
-Add the wine, turn heat up to MEDIUM-HIGH and cook, stirring frequently, for about 5 minutes.
-Add the tomato paste and stir it into the meat mixture.
-Add both cans of whole tomatoes, breaking the tomatoes up with the back of a spoon as you stir them into the meat mixture (don't worry, they'll soften and be easier to break up later).
+- Add the tomato paste and stir it into the meat mixture.
+Add both cans of whole tomatoes, breaking the tomatoes up a little with the back of a spoon as you stir them into the meat mixture (they'll soften and be easier to break up later).
 Add the beef broth and milk and bring the mixture almost to a boil then turn down the heat to LOW.
 Cook, uncovered, for 1 to 3 hours.
-Sauce will be richer and thicker if it cooks longer.
-Check and stir occasionally.
+The sauce will be richer and thicker if it cooks longer.
+Check and stir occasionally, breaking up the tomatoes as they soften.

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.